12u is closed @ 5/20/23

 What is the difference between the NV Renegades & NJ Vipers?

-In short, the NJ Vipers (NJV) is a year round program (see description here) while the NV Renegades (NVR) is a less formal and seasonal commitment with some winter training but mostly focused on weeknight summer games (8u excluded).
+In short, the NJ Vipers (NJV) is a year round program (see description here) while the NV Renegades (NVR) is a less formal and summer/ seasonal commitment, mostly focused on weeknight summer games.
 Our NVR description is below.

-Our 14U level will be a High School level for 2022, and open for all HS Age Players!!!
+We will explore a High School level for 2023, and open for all HS Age Players!!!

 Who Can Play?
 We are open to all girls who play for their town Recreation (“Rec”) and/ or Middle/high School teams in the Northern Valley/ NVOT feeding towns (and surrounding area, presuming their towns do not offer a similar summer program and we have openings AFTER NV kids).
 We welcome players of all skill and experience levels.

-Commitment: Our training schedule begins with winter training / indoor workouts; continues into the spring with either practices or scrimmage games as availability allows (to not conflict with School or Rec schedules).
+Commitment: We look to offer some indoor training workouts in our facility and continue into the spring with either practices or scrimmage games as availability allows (to not conflict with School or Rec schedules).
 Our actual season runs from early June through July, consisting of 2-3 games per week.
 Our "Player Pack" will be available for viewing during your sign up process.

 Building on our Foundation:

 Most of our alumni can be seen on the JV and Varsity rosters at the local high schools while others can be seen playing at the collegiate level.
 Many of our players have gone on to receive All-League, All-County and some have won their school’s Coach’s Awards.
 Some have procured college scholarships.
 Many have become foundational pieces to their HS programs.